James Robson (Oz): Season 5

 Both Robson and Schillinger return to Oz after recovering from their wounds, ready to take revenge.
 The war is put on hold, however, when Schillinger participates in interaction sessions with Said, Beecher, and Sister Peter Marie to help prevent more violence.
 When Schillinger finds out that Chucky Pancamo, leader of the Sicilians, had his son Hank killed, he goes after them, and Robson himself shanks Pancamo, putting him in the hospital.
 Later, Peter Schibetta attempts to stab Schillinger.
 Schibetta is beaten and gang-raped by Robson, Schillinger, and another Aryan who simultaneously taunt Schibetta with racial slurs and references to his rape by Adebisi.
+Causing another breakdown where he is sent to psych.

 Soon afterward, two new White inmates, Franklin Winthrop and Adam Guenzel, arrive in Oz to serve time for raping a college girl.
 They are young, scared, and weak, and the Aryans use this weakness to their advantage.
 In Unit B, the Aryans save Winthrop from being raped by an overweight Black inmate named Clarence Seroy — only to keep him as their sexual slave.
 After parading Winthrop in drag, Robson tells Beecher he would rape Guenzel (a family friend).
 Beecher then enlists the Italians to protect Guenzel.
 In the gym, Robson tries to rape Guenzel, but Frank Urbano defends him and puts Robson in the hospital.
+He sees Pancamo who is still recovering from his stab wound and taunts him, Pancamo can only watch and is prevented from making a move on him by the staff.
 Schillinger manipulates Guenzel into turning against Beecher, who then retracts his protection.
 Robson then kills a young Muslim named Ahmad Lalar with the help of another Aryan inmate.